Cross-sectoral Hackathon: Culture and Wellbeing

 3. Get familiar with Slack and all the channels.

 4. Have an idea but don’t have a team?
 Post your idea on #team-formation channel and contact those who are expressing interest in it.
-Don’t have an idea as well as a team?
-Browse through the #team-formation channel and on the HackTribe.
-If you find an idea you like, let the idea author know, start a discussion in Slack, or just write a DM to the author.
+Don’t have an idea or a team yet?
+No problem!
+Browse the #team-formation channel or explore ideas on HackTribe.If something catches your eye, message the idea author, start a conversation in Slack, or simply send them a DM.

 TEAM FORMATION: